Ralph Sarich

-Ralph Tony Sarich (born 10 December 1938 in Baskerville, Western Australia) is an Australian automotive engineer, inventor, and businessman who developed the orbital engine and the orbital combustion process engine.
+Ralph Tony Sarich (born 10 December 1938) is an Australian automotive engineer, inventor, and businessman who developed the orbital engine and the orbital combustion process engine.
 Sarich founded the Orbital Engine Company, which developed the orbital combustion process (OCP) engine, based on the two-stroke concept.

 Early life

-Sarich was born on 10 December 1938 in Baskerville, Western Australia, to an Austrian and Croatian family.
+Sarich was born on 10 December 1938 in Baskerville, Western Australia, to an Austrian and Croat family.
 His parents arrived in Australia before the Great Depression of the 1930s.
 Sarich began an apprenticeship as a fitter and turner, studying high school years 11 and 12 subjects part-time at Midland Technical School.
 He qualified with top achievement at the completion of his apprenticeship, during and after which he did engineering units one day per week, night classes, and by correspondence.

 Career

 His working career encompassed being a fitter and turner and trainee engineer with the Western Australian Government Railways between 1954 and 1963.
 He was a plant engineer with Thiess Brothers between 1963 and 1965, in charge of the standard gauge project before running his own business, an engineering and service station operator.
 Sarich was a sales engineer as well as an investor in the area of earth moving and industrial machinery before being regional general manager and an investor.
 As he developed the orbital engine, he became managing director of Orbital Engine Company, and chief executive officer and chairman of Orbital Engine Corporation.
 Following his retirement from Orbital, he became Executive Chairman of Cape Bouvard Investments, a private family investment company.